We Avoided a Date with Disaster

 A lot of relationships cycle through these first 3 stages.
 When a baby comes along, this is a great opportunity for the parents to make a Commitment to learn more skills about communication, conflict resolution, division of labour, and time to get rest.
 This next stage of relationship building is crucial to get to the ultimate stage of Co-Creation and Bliss.
 It is necessary to intentionally commit to the relationship again as a couple, and not just a level of understanding as co-parents.

 If you want to know more about this theory of relationship building, i love how Jessica shared some insight about attachment styles as they impact the stages on her podcast HERE.
+Also this article does a wonderful job in reframing some of the stages – Initiation, Experimentation, Intensify, Integrate and Bond.
+I really appreciate this update as it lands for my own system with more ease.

 Village Members